gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial1/bulk-solution.rst

     Maximum force     =  4.4285486e+02 on atom 30
     Norm of force     =  4.6696228e+01

-The information printed in the terminal indicates us that energy minimization has been performed, even though the precision that was asked from the default parameters were not reached.
+The information printed in the terminal indicates that energy minimization has been performed, even though the precision requested by the default parameters was not reached.
 We can ignore this message, as long as the final energy is large and negative, the simulation will work just fine.

-To appreaciate the effect of the energy minimization, compare the potential energy of the system and the maximum force at the first and last steps:
+To appreciate the effect of the energy minimization, compare the potential energy of the system and the maximum force at the first and last steps:

 ..  code-block:: bw